ZoeMacf/that-90s-quiz/README.md

 - I want to be able to view both the current score and a timer.
 #### Returning Visitor Goals

-- I would like to be able to view my previous score.
+- I would like to be able to see the correct answer if I choose wrong.

 #### Frequent Visitor Goals